-As at December 2010, based on the short-term sea level trend analyses performed by the National Tidal Centre using the Nauru SEAFRAME data, a rate of +3.7 mm per year has been observed.
-Accounting for the inverted barometric pressure effect and vertical movements in the observing platform, the sea level trend is +3.5 mm per year.
+As at December 2010, based on the short-term sea level trend analyses performed by the National Tidal Centre using the Tuvalu SEAFRAME data, a rate of +4.0 mm per year has been observed.
+Accounting for the inverted barometric pressure effect and vertical movements in the observing platform, the net sea level trend is +3.7 mm per year.
 By comparison, the Intergovernmental Panel on Climate Change (IPCC) in its Fourth Assessment Report (IPCC AR4, 2007) estimates that global average long-term sea level rise over the last hundred years was of the order of 1 to 2 mm/yr.

 Figure 4 shows how the trend estimate has varied over time.
 In the early years, the trend appeared to indicate an enormous rate of sea level rise.
-Later, due to the 1997/1998 El Niño when sea level fell 28 cm below average, the trend actually went negative, and remained so for the next three years.
-Given the sea level record is still relatively short, it is still too early to deduce a long-term trend.
+Later, due to the 1997/1998 El Niño when sea level fell 35 cm below average, the trend actually went negative, and remained so for the next three years.
+Given the sea level record is relatively short, it is still too early to deduce a long-term trend.

-The sea level data recorded since installation is summarised in Figure 14.
+The sea level data recorded since installation is summarised in Figure 15.
 The middle curve (green) represents the monthly mean sea level.
 The upper and lower curves show the highest and lowest values recorded each month.
-We see that largely, the monthly mean values are quite stable throughout the year, with the exception of 1997 and 1998, where the level fluctuates during the El Niño.
+The most notable features of the monthly means are the annual peaks, which appear every year around March except in 1998, when a large drop in sea level was recorded during the 1997/1998 El Niño.
+Tuvaluans are accustomed to the annual peaks, which bring well-documented flooding throughout the low-lying atoll nation.
+In the past decade or so, as our understanding of El Niño has improved, they also have come to expect lower sea levels during such events.